AppAndro/WOW/README.md

 # WOW test app
-I Have Developed The Android App As Required By WOW. <br> I mostly focused on showing my skills.
+I Have Developed The Android App As Required By WOW. <br> <b>I mostly focused on showing my skills.
 So, I used both libraries & own implemtations in this app.
-It Took Me Around 5-6 Hours To Build This App & Its Server Implementation
+It Took Me Around 5-6 Hours To Build This App & Its Server Implementation</b>

 #Screenhots
 <p align="center">